 This is the most cost effective way to create a sensible investment portfolio.
 Investors will require a working knowledge of the individual assets, asset allocation and the risk levels of their investment portfolio.
 You will need to be comfortable doing your own buying and re-balancing of the stock and bond funds.
-The creation and managing of an ETF portfolio is quite simple, but it’s important that you have a working knowledge of stocks and bonds and the associated risks and return potential.
+The creation and managing of ETF Model Portfolios is quite simple, but it’s important that you have a working knowledge of stocks and bonds and the associated risk and return potential.

 Getting your investment knowledge up to the required level is more than ‘worth it’.
-But if managing your own portfolio is not for you, see the Robo Advisor and Funds section on this site.
-You can also explore the all in one fund, One Ticket Solutions from Vanguard, iShares and BMO.
+But if managing your own portfolio is not for you, go with one of the Canadian Robo Advisors.
+You can also explore the all-in-one portfolio ETFs from Vanguard, iShares, Horizons and BMO.
 These funds are completely diversified and rebalanced.
-The annual fees are in the range of .20%.
-Here’s some help on how to select the ‘right fund’.
+The annual fees are in the range of 0.20%-0.28%.
+Here’s some help on how to select the ‘right one ticket fund’.

-To create an ETF portfolio you would open a discount brokerage account with your bank or source an independent discount brokerage.
-The management expense ratio can be less than .20% for a Balanced Portfolio.
-Investors will also pay trading costs and potentially annual account fees.
+To create any of the ETF Model Portfolios you would open a discount brokerage account with your bank or source an independent discount brokerage.
+The management expense ratio can be less than .15% for a Balanced Portfolio.
+Investors may also pay trading costs and potentially annual account fees.
 Compare that to Canadian Mutual Funds at an average of well over 2%.
 No contest.

-This MoneySense article, Best online brokers in Canada for 2019, details the leading discount brokerage offerings in Canada.
+This MoneySense article, best online brokerages in Canada for 2021, details the leading discount brokerage offerings in Canada.

 Discount brokerage partnership.

 Cut The Crap Investing readers can sign up with Questrade (Canada’s top-ranked discount brokerage) through this partnership link.
 You can buy ETFs for free!